Cases on appeal

 The EAT agreed with the employment tribunal's approach of looking behind the written agreement and assessing the reality of the working arrangement.
 In practice, the plumber was under an obligation to provide his services personally and could not send a substitute.

-Pimlico Plumbers has appealed against the EAT decision.
-The Court of Appeal is hearing the case on 17 January 2017.
+Pimlico Plumbers appealed against the EAT decision.
+The Court of Appeal judgment dismissing the appeal (Pimlico Plumbers Ltd and another v Smith EWCA Civ 51 CA) was published on 10 February 2017.

 Pereira de Souza v Vinci Construction UK Ltd